 Generally, a theta function (-function, -function) is a holomorphic section of a (principally polarizing) holomorphic line bundle over a complex torus / abelian variety. (e.g. Polishchuk 03, section 17) and in particular over a Jacobian variety (Beauville) such as prequantum line bundles for (abelian) gauge theory.
 The line bundle being principally polarizing means that its space of holomorphic sections is 1-dimensional, hence that it determines the -function up to a global complex scale factor.
 Typically these line bundles themselves are Theta characteristics.
 Expressed in coordinates on the covering of the complex torus , a -function appears as an actual function satisfying certain transformation properties, and this is how theta functions are considered.

 Those theta functions encoding sections of line bundles on a Jacobian variety of a Riemann surface (determinant line bundles, Freed 87, pages 30-31) typically vary in a controlled way with the complex structure modulus of and are hence really functions also of this variable with certain transformation properties.
 These are the Riemann theta functions.
 They are the expressions in local coordinates of the covariantly constant sections of the Hitchin connection on the moduli space of Riemann surfaces (Hitchin 90, remark 4.12).
-In the special case that is complex 1-dimensional of genus (hence a complex elliptic curve) then such a function of two variables with the pertinent transformation properties is a Jacobi theta functions.
-Notice that in their dependence not only on but also on these are properly called Jacobi forms.
+In the special case that is complex 1-dimensional of genus (hence a complex elliptic curve) then such a function of two variables with the pertinent transformation properties is a Jacobi theta function.
+Notice that in their dependency not only on but also on these are properly called Jacobi forms.
 Finally notice that these line bundles on Jacobian varieties have non-abelian generalizations to line bundles on moduli stacks of vector bundles of rank higher than one, whose sections may then be thought of as generalized theta functions (Beauville-Laszlo 93).